mantlebee/ts-refada/README.md

 With REFADA each "end date" comes after the "start date", or the count of "completed tasks" are equal or lower the count of "total tasks".
 Most important is the possibility to generate data related between different tables, like lookup/multiselection relations or detail tables which values depend on a master table.

-The REFADA project consists of following concepts:
+The REFADA project consists of following [concepts](#concepts):

 - [Tables and Columns](#tables-and-columns): the simplest use of REFADA, to generate data for a specific table.
 - [Database, Relation Columns, and Detail Tables](#database-relation-columns-and-detail-tables): the more advanced way to use REFADA, to generate tables, where data is related between them.

+In the next chapter we will introduce these concepts.
+For a full reference, instead, have a look to the Wiki.

 ## Concepts